grafana/writers-toolkit/docs/sources/write/style-guide/inclusive-writing/index.md

 **Examples:**

 - “Her ambition is a clear reflection of the American dream.”
-- “I'm so glad you came to help like a good samaritan.”
+- “I'm so glad you came to help like a good Samaritan.”
 - “They grew up in a typical nuclear family.”

 ## Avoid charged language